-The General Fund receives reimbursements from other funds and for refunds of prior year expenditures.
-Revenue for this category in the Adopted Budget for fiscal year 2020 has decreased when compared to the Adopted Budget for fiscal year 2019 in order to stay consistent with historical actuals.
+The General Fund receives reimbursements from other funds and for refunds prior year expenditures.
+Revenue for this category in the Recommended Budget for fiscal year 2020 has decreased when compared to the Adopted Budget for fiscal year 2019 in order to stay consistent with historical actuals.
 The Other Funds category reflects revenue transferred to the General Fund to offset the cost of fringe benefits and indirect costs for various programs.
-State and federal grant activity has been the major source of revenue in this category, primarily the Section 8 Monitoring Program and reimbursements for Medicaid services.
+State and Federal grant activity has been the major source of revenue in this category, primarily the Section 8 Monitoring program Reimbursements for Medicaid Services.